omidarmat/webDevNotes/JavaScript/javascript-theory.md

 Objects are the most fundamental concept in the whole JavaScript language.

 In arrays there is no way of giving names to elements.
 So we are not able to reference them by a name, but only with their index number.
-Objects, however, provides this option.
+Objects, however, provide this option.

 In objects we define key-value pairs.
 So each value will have a key (property) that can be referenced by it.